HL7/emedicinal-product-info/input/pagecontent/steps-to-create-epi2.md

 #### Create List (of ePIs)
 The List of ePIs is ued to keep track of all ePIs for a given medicinal product.
 E.g., the list will track the SmPC and all its versions; the Package Leaflet and all its versions.

+Complete the [List resource](http://hl7.org/fhir/list.html) by adding a reference to the ePI document Bundle for the ePI document created above.